AI & ML

 - "no new facts"

-Table 2: Practical governance checklist for deploying agents with write access
+Table 2: Governance controls that matter for agents with write access

 ControlWhat to implementTarget metricExample tools